Digital Nomad Taxes: 10 Things Americans Abroad Should Know

 Bottom line: It’s worth it to file your U.S. taxes each year, even if you’re a digital nomad.

 4. There are two tax benefits available to reduce digital nomads’ U.S. tax bill

 Worried about paying too much in taxes?
 You’re in luck — digital nomads have two ways to lower their tax bill and avoid double-taxation: The Foreign Earned Income Exclusion (FEIE) and the Foreign Tax Credit (FTC).

 The FEIE excludes your foreign earned income from U.S. income tax, which lowers (or eliminates) your U.S. tax liability.
 As a digital nomad, you can qualify if you pass either the Bona Fide Residency test or the Physical Presence Test.

 Another important tool for lowering your U.S. tax obligation is the FTC.
 The FTC gives you a dollar-for-dollar reduction of your U.S. tax liability per foreign taxes paid.

-5. Digital nomads must track time carefully to claim certain tax benefits
+5. Americans working overseas must track time carefully to claim certain tax benefits

 If you’re a digital nomad, accurately tracking your time in each country will be the key to a smooth tax return.
 You need to have been on foreign soil for a certain number of full days (full = 24 full hours) to claim tax benefits like the FTC or the FEIE, and if you’re off by even 30 minutes you could be disqualified.
 For example, time spent on a 12-hour trans-oceanic flight may not count toward your full days because you’re technically in international airspace.